ztgluis/food-truck-challenge/README.md

 Routing module has strict type checking of routes to ensure routes use proper title, description and an icon for mobile responsive display.
 Theming styling is built separately from structural styling to easily make changes when needed.

 Multiple themes are supported and lazy loaded into the app at runtime to keep network traffic minimal.

-Two layouts are supported for the navigation menu, the default navigation positions the menus in the top toolbar and the second layout positions them in a expandable sidenan panel.

-User preferences for Theme and Layout are persisted in LocalStorage for user convenience.
+User preference of Theme is persisted in LocalStorage for user convenience.

 Testing modules have been set up to minimize external dependencies and ensure reusable testing patterns.